Mark0x01/modoboa-installer/README.rst

 An installer which deploys a complete mail server based on Modoboa.

+With added support for use with FreeBSD.
+NOTE: Due to pkg build differences between Linux and FreeBSD, a number of packages will require building from ports.

+Current testing on FreeBSD 13.5 and Postgres 17 see FreeBSD_Build

 .. warning::

    This tool is still in beta, it has been tested on: